The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 John Carroll University and engineered the studios for CCER (Cleveland Catholic Educational Radio) which was

 broadcast on a 57kHz subcarrier of WCLV.
-He also designed studios back at JCU for WUJC and the Kline TV center.
+He also designed studios back at JCU for WUJC (now WJCU), and

-He went on to a long career with WEWS-TV-5 as Engineering Manager, where he got an Emmy for engineering the grand
+the Kline TV center.
+He went on to a long career with WEWS-TV-5 as Engineering Manager, and was awarded an Emmy for

 Bob Leskovec '60 served as